-The TC scholarship application is integrated into your application for admission.
+The TC Scholarship application is integrated into your application for admission.
 We recommend that students complete the application by the priority deadline established by the Office of Admission.
-You must answer “Yes” to the question about whether or not you are interested in scholarship and answer the merit-based questions to the best of your ability.
-You will be considered for TC General Scholarship, Minority Scholarship, International Student Scholarship, Supplemental Scholarship, and Endowed Scholarship.
+You must answer “Yes” to the question about whether or not you are interested in being considered for the TC Scholarship.

 Please note that there are designated special scholarships with separate application deadlines that require supplemental documents and materials.

 No. After you click "Submit," you cannot return to the application.
 Leaving the questions blank will not make you completely ineligible for scholarship, though your scholarship application may lack additional details that would be important in the awarding process.

 If you have submitted an incomplete scholarship application, please contact the Office of Financial Aid at email@example.com for more information.

 Scholarship decisions are made on a yearly basis, so being granted a scholarship in one academic year does not guarantee that you will receive it for the next academic year.
 Unless you have been informed from the initial receipt of your scholarship that it is a multi-year award, you should not assume that you will receive it again.

 You may adjust your scholarship award across semesters in a single academic year by using a Scholarship Redistribution Form.

 You can notify our office that you are receiving an outside scholarship.
 The check itself should be sent to the Office of the Bursar.